marcismk/try-dig-challange/README.md

 ## Tech stack

 App is based on Create React App Typescript template.

-To handle persistance, [zustand](https://github.com/pmndrs/zustand) state management is used.
-For Icons [Tabler Icons](https://tabler-icons.io/) is used.
+- To handle persistance, [zustand](https://github.com/pmndrs/zustand) state management is used.
+- For Icons [Tabler Icons](https://tabler-icons.io/) is used.
+- For Swipe events [React Swipeable](https://github.com/FormidableLabs/react-swipeable) is used.